-Earlier in 2020, we let you know that it was possible for your library to show up in Google’s knowledge panel.
+Earlier in 2020, we let you know that it was possible for your library to show up in Google’s knowledge panel in the United States.
 As we reach the end of 2020, we’re pleased to announce that Google is expanding their borrowing actions to even more of their services.
 All you need to make it happen is Linked Library Service.

 Google’s borrow actions connect users directly to your library catalog, making sure that patrons (and potential patrons!) see your library as an option for the books they want to read.
 We’re all used to seeing retail sources like Amazon and Barnes and Noble in results, but this new functionality ensures that libraries are now also displayed as options.
 It’s super simple — clicking the 'borrow' link takes people right into your library catalog.